Races and creatures in His Dark Materials: Mulefa

-In the TV series, the Mulefa's heads are shown to be giraffe-like with elephant-like trunks and they have hippopotamus-like feet.
+In the television series, there is no indication of the CGI creatures having diamond-form skeletons — they were modelled to a large degree on prehistoric mammals called Chalicotheres, with the addition of a short elephant-like trunk.

 Tualapi

-The Tualapi are the only known enemies of the Mulefa, destroying the Mulefa's villages and causing the loss of many seed-pods.
-They are described as large, white birds whose wings look like ship sails from a distance.
+The Tualapi are the only known species hostile to the Mulefa, destroying the Mulefa's villages and causing the loss of many seed-pods.
+They are described as large, white bird-like creatures, with a similar diamond-form skeleton whose wings look like ship sails from a distance.
 Tualapi are almost always seen in groups.
 Father Gomez, a human from Lyra's world who entered the Mulefa world, was able to repel a Tualapi attack after killing one of them with his rifle.

 The Mulefa have no defence against Tualapi other than retreating inland during their attacks.
 Tualapi attacks generally result in the destruction of Mulefa habitats.
 Like most animals from the universe of Mulefa, their limbs are in a different position than those of our animals, with a single limb (in the Tualapi's case, a wing) at the front; a pair (legs) at the middle; and a single limb (again in the case of Tualapis, a wing) at the back.
 Although they are similar to birds, they do not fly.
 Instead, they use their wings as sails and rudders to navigate rivers, and emerge onto dry land when attacking the Mulefa.

 Just after he killed the first Tualapi he met, Father Gomez watches the reaction of the survivors carefully and comes to the conclusion that the creatures know about death, pain, and fear, which means they can be controlled and used for greater tasks.
 Father Gomez manages to get control over the rest of the swarm and starts to use the Tualapi for transport, suggesting he managed to domesticate or enslave them.

+The Tualapi are omitted from the television series.